How do I breastfeed my baby?

 Where should my baby’s nose be?

 Lots of mums worry about their baby’s nose being pressed against the breast.
-But as your baby approaches the breast she will want to throw her head back and come in chin first.
-As the baby approaches with her chin, the nose is free.
+But as your baby approaches the breast they will want to throw their head back and come in chin first.
+As the baby approaches with their chin, the nose is free.
 So even if you’ve got quite big breasts you should not need to hold your breast away from your baby’s nose.
-If your baby is free to throw back her head then she will simply just pull herself off you if she can’t breathe.
-It makes sense if you think about it – if she can’t breathe, she won’t stay there!
+If your baby is free to throw back their head then they will simply pull away from you if they can’t breathe.
+It makes sense if you think about it – if they can’t breathe, they won’t stay there!

 Summary of how to breastfeed

-- Hold your baby close, tummy to tummy, supporting her neck but allowing her head to move.
+- Hold your baby close, tummy to tummy, supporting their neck but allowing their head to move.

-- Your baby needs to start with her nose opposite your nipple.
+- Your baby needs to start with their nose opposite your nipple.

 - Your baby’s head should be free to tilt back.